JohnCoene/javascript-for-r/_book/4-18-shiny-htmlwidgets.md

 ## R to Widgets {#shiny-widgets-r-to-widgets}

-This book previously explored how to send data from the shiny server to the front-end; this section applies this to htmlwidgets.
-Currently, using gio in shiny consists of generating the globe with the `renderGio` and complimentary `gioOutput` functions.
+This book previously explored how to send data from the Shiny server to the front end; this section applies this to htmlwidgets.
+Currently, using gio in Shiny consists of generating the globe with the `renderGio` and complimentary `gioOutput` functions.
 This generates the complete visualisation, it creates the HTML element where it places the globe, draws the arcs based on the data, sets the style, etc.

 Now imagine that only one of those aspects needs changing, say the data, or the style, given the functions currently at hand one would have to redraw the entire visualisation, only this time changing the data or the style.
 This is inelegant and not efficient, most JavaScript visualisation libraries, including gio.js, will enable changing only certain aspects of the output without having to redraw it all from scratch.

-Before we look into the implementation, let us create a shiny application which would benefit from such a feature.
-The shiny application below provides a drop-down menu to select between two datasets to draw on the globe, running it reveals an issue with gio though.
+Before we look into the implementation, let us create a Shiny application which would benefit from such a feature.
+The Shiny application below provides a drop-down menu to select between two datasets to draw on the globe, running it reveals an issue with gio though.
 Upon selecting a dataset with the drop down a second globe appears underneath the original one.
 This is because internally gio.js creates a new element (`<canvas>`) within the `<div>` created by `htmlwidgets` when running `init` regardless of whether one was already created.
 Therefore, every call to `init` creates a new `<canvas>` with a different globe.
 Note that most visualisation libraries _will not have that issue_, they will detect the existing output and override it instead.

 ```r
 library(gio)